5 Essential Oils That Revive Dull Skin and Smooth Out Fine Lines

 In bowl, mix all dry ingredients, except citric acid.
 In a separate bowl, combine all liquid ingredients.
 Then combine dry mix, liquid mix and citric acid; mix well.
 Pour into muffin tin, tightly mashing mix into the molds with the back of a spoon.
 Let air-dry for two days before using.
 Store bath bombs in a paper bag kept in a cool, dry place.

-This story originally appeared on our sister site, Woman’s World.
+This story originally appeared in our print magazine.